Quick Answer

 Use this implementation checklist before rollout:

 If any item is weak, stay with the lower-risk model until controls are in place.
 You might also find this useful: A Guide to Time Tracking Software for Billable Hours.
-Want to confirm what is supported for your specific country or program?
-Talk to Gruv.

 This grounding pack does not support a universal profitability winner between billable hours and project fees.
 What it does support is that timely, well-documented records reduce catch-up risk and make later performance reviews more reliable.

-This pack does not provide official QuickBooks definitions for fixed-fee or hybrid models.
-If you use either label, define in writing what is included, what is extra, and how extra approvals are documented. | Common scenario | Billing-model guardrail | Primary risk | Recordkeeping checkpoint before billing | |---|---|---|---| | Scope is unclear, exploratory, or likely to change fast | Do not lock in terms you cannot document yet | Unbilled or disputed work from weak notes or late entry | Confirm work is recorded when it happens, with clear dated notes | | One defined deliverable with tight boundaries | Use only if scope boundaries are written and approved | Scope creep hidden inside one price | Confirm approval records and deliverable boundaries are documented | | Clear base scope plus likely extras | Use only if extras require dated approval | Extras get buried and are hard to defend later | Confirm base work and extras are documented separately |
+If you use a fixed-fee or hybrid label, define in writing what is included, what is extra, and how extra approvals are documented.
+Confirm official QuickBooks definitions for these models in-app or with QuickBooks support. | Common scenario | Billing-model guardrail | Primary risk | Recordkeeping checkpoint before billing | |---|---|---|---| | Scope is unclear, exploratory, or likely to change fast | Do not lock in terms you cannot document yet | Unbilled or disputed work from weak notes or late entry | Confirm work is recorded when it happens, with clear dated notes | | One defined deliverable with tight boundaries | Use only if scope boundaries are written and approved | Scope creep hidden inside one price | Confirm approval records and deliverable boundaries are documented | | Clear base scope plus likely extras | Use only if extras require dated approval | Extras get buried and are hard to defend later | Confirm base work and extras are documented separately |

 Use documentation and timing checkpoints rather than software assumptions: record work when it happens instead of trying to catch up later, keep dated notes and approvals, and review records before invoicing.
 QuickBooks-specific setup and estimate-to-invoice behavior are not verified in this evidence pack, so test your exact workflow before relying on it.